kubernetes/enhancements/keps/sig-architecture/5241-beta-featuregate-promotion-requirements/README.md

 ## Summary

-Features gates must include all functional, security, and testing requirements along with resolving all issues and gaps identified prior to being enabled by default.
+Features gates must include all functional, security, monitoring, and testing requirements along with resolving all issues and gaps identified prior to being enabled by default.
 The only valid GA criteria are “all issues and gaps identified as feedback during beta are resolved”.